-Just print the list and tape it to your panty or cupboard door so you can restock whenever you are going to the store.
+Just print the list and tape it to your panty or cupboard door so you can restock it whenever you are going to the store.

-If certain times of the year get you really busy and stressed like when the kids go back to school, check out How to Stock Your Pantry for Back to School.
-It’s packed with easy meals and awesome shortcuts.
+If certain times of the year get you really busy and stressed, like when the kids go back to school, check out How to Stock Your Pantry for Back to School.
+It's packed with easy meals and awesome shortcuts.

 Breakfast Recipes Using Pantry Staples